 REI’s Anniversary Sale is on!
 Score up to 60% off North Face, Patagonia and more

-If you’re looking to score some high-quality outdoor clothing and travel-ready items for way less, head over to REI — like, right now.
-It's the first weekend of its Anniversary Sale and for members of the co-op, the retailer is offering up 20% off one item at full price and 20% off REI Outlet items with the code ANNIV23 from now until Memorial Day (May 29).
+Ready to score some high-quality outdoor clothing and travel-ready items for your summer vacation at a deep discount?
+Head over to REI's sale — like, right now.
+It's the first weekend of its Anniversary Sale (which coincides with all the Memorial Day sales!)and for members of the co-op, the retailer is offering up 20% off one item at full price and 20% off REI Outlet items with the code ANNIV23 from now until Memorial Day (May 29).
 Not a member yet?
 Sign up here and start earning rewards with every purchase.
 But even if you're not a member, the outdoor gear company has slashed the prices on tons of gear — you can get up to 30% off!
 We've rounded up our 25+ faves from REI's that are discounted for everyone.
 Ready, set, go!

 The North Face Wawona 6 Tent$350 $500Save $150